nauam/Courses/docs/administration/projects/node-execution/script.md

 The value of this property or attribute should be the complete commandline string to execute in an external system process.

-You can use _Data context properties_ as you can in normal QW Control command execution, such as `${node.name}` or `${job.name}`.
+You can use _Data context properties_ as you can in normal Rundeck command execution, such as `${node.name}` or `${job.name}`.

 In addition, the plugin provides these new data context properties: